We've been warning for some time now that cybersecurity would emerge as one of the top issues to track.

 Why should we – as individual investors – care about this?
 I mean, isn't this just something that the folks down at the Pentagon need to sort out?

-The fact is, you should care a great deal about this, and not just for military or patriotic reasons.
+You should care a great deal about this, and not just for military or patriotic reasons.

 The cyber-hacking of America affects each and every one of us.